If You Know PPC And Want To Change Your Life, Read On…

 Black markets pose problems where company directors might be subject to arrest if they ever visit the country, for example.

 Since grey markets are in the majority, most igaming businesses operate in one or more of these markets.
 The companies run the risk that the market might change and their revenue will cease.
-Major tech firms such as Google and Facebook require companies to produce proof that they are legally allowed to advertise in grey and black markets, which generally prevents PPC advertising.
+Major tech firms such as Google and Facebook require companies to produce proof that they are legally allowed to advertise in grey and black markets, which generally prevents PPC and social media advertising.
 In these markets, companies often rely on SEO traffic as their main client acquisition channel.

 In regulated markets, company revenue is worth more because it is legal and so – in theory at least – is more sustainable.
 If an igaming company is listed on a stock exchange, for example, regulated revenues are much more valuable to a company’s market cap.
 Advertising in these markets is usually subject to oversight and regulation, but it is allowed.
 This means that as more countries pass laws to regulate igaming, more pay per click marketers are needed to create, run and optimise advertising campaigns.